Schroedinger-Hat/youtube-to-anchorfm/README.md

-# Youtube to Anchor.fm - An automation tool to publish your podcast
+# YouTube to Anchor.fm - An automation tool to publish your podcast

 ![Cover image](https://raw.githubusercontent.com/Schrodinger-Hat/youtube-to-anchorfm/main/assets/img/cover.png "Cover image")

-This action will upload an audio file from a given youtube video automatically to your Anchor.fm account.
+This action will upload an audio file from a given YouTube video automatically to your Anchor.fm account.

 It is very useful in a scenario where you have a YouTube account and also a podcast over Spotify, Anchor.fm, Play Music, iTunes etc.